 Coach Holly Diemer was born in California into a swimming and coaching family.
 Growing up, she participated on and off in a summer recreational program, and, at 16, started giving learn-to-swim lessons.
 It was at this time that Holly found her passion for teaching swimming.
 After aging out of participating on the swim team, she took on the role of assistant coach for Bishop Estates Barracudas.
 In 2003, she accepted an assistant position with the Walnut Heights Otters and eventually became the head coach.
 Holly continued to learn from her own experiences and from other coaches.
 One of those coaches at the time was Mike Bottom, who was the coach of the men's team at UC Berkeley.
 During the off season, she immersed herself in various swim activities such as teaching clinics, giving lessons, attending coaches’ clinics, and swimming events including Tiburon Mile and Golden Gate bay swims.
 Holly brought new growth and success to the Walnut Heights Otters through 2008.
 She then got married and moved to New England before returning to California and coaching with her original team, Bishop Estates.
 She remained there until moving to Austin at the end of the 2014 summer season.

-Since moving to Austin, Holly has trained at Austin Aquatics and Sports Academy.
+Since moving to Austin, when she has the time, Holly has trained at Austin Aquatics and Sports Academy.
 She also completed The Escape from Alcatraz swim as well as the Big Swell swim in Lake Michigan.
 During the TAAF season, she enjoys competing alongside her swimmers.
-For the past few years, she had coached the Springs Family Y youth team as well as the Masters.
+For a few years, she had the pleasure of coaching the Springs Family Y youth team as well as the Masters.
 For the 2018-2019 swim season, she coached both the middle school and high school swim programs at Regents School of Austin.
-In addition, she is the Belterra Swim Instructor and also teaches lessons in her home pool.
-Holly loves being a part of her own community by coaching the Belterra Marlins!
+At this time, she is dedicating herself to teaching swim lessons (both as the Belterra Swim Instructor and at her own pool) and coaching the Marlins.
+Holly loves being involved in her own community by being a part of the Belterra Marlins!

 Hey there!
 My name is Sean Kelly and I’ve been a Marlin since I was 6 years old.
 Once I got into middle school I decided that I wanted to take swimming more seriously and joined Nitro Swimming to improve.
 Here I vastly improved and got much better at the sport throughout middle school and into high school.
 I swam for Dripping Springs High School all four years of my high school swimming career and was voted captain my senior year.
 I qualified for the Regional meet all four years there and for the State meet my senior year.
 Since my freshman year, I have junior coached for the Marlins and plan to continue coaching for years to come!
-I have been accepted into Texas A&M University to study Economics, and I plan to switch into Mays Business School in my time there.
-When I’m at A&M, I plan to join the club team there and continue swimming.
+I am now attending Texas A&M University to study Economics, and I plan to switch into Mays Business School in my time there.
 This year, I can’t wait to get into the season and start coaching!

 Hello!
 I'm Cassandra McCallum, but y'all can call me Cassie!
 I've been swimming since I was 5 years old (or since 2006).
 I joined the Marlins team in 2015 after moving back to Texas from Florida, and later that year I joined Nitro Swimming.
 I have been swimming for the high school team for three years and will be going into my fourth in the fall.
 I have always enjoyed being in the water, which I blame on all my time in the Atlantic and my old summer league back from when I lived on the East coast, and I find coaching to be a great outlet for my passion and energy.
 I have been junior coaching since I was in ninth grade and have done so ever since!
 Outside of the water I also like to draw and (attempt to) make animations, even though I may not be particularly great at it.
-I am going to be a senior at Dripping Springs High School and I have an immense interest in the medical field, as I hope to study medicine and dentistry in college after graduating.
-Once I get my schedule sorted out, y'all may spot me at Heather Bobb's dentistry office, as I will be shadowing/interning there over the summer and into the fall.
+I am in my senior at Dripping Springs High School and I have an immense interest in the medical field, as I hope to study medicine and dentistry in college after graduating.
+Y'all may spot me at Heather Bobb's dentistry office, as I am shadowing/interning there now and over the summer.
 I have so much excitement for the upcoming season and coaching all of the returning swimmers I've come to know and all of the new swimmers I have yet to meet!

 MARLIN COACHING OPPORTUNITIES